2015

 Installation view A Smeary Spot, 2015, “A Smeary Spot,” Participant Inc., New York, NY

 The opening episode of Negative Space, A Smeary Spot (NS 0) is an audiovisual panorama that challenges colonizing narratives that the void is an empty space yet to be filled.
-In this work, the void resists boundaries and occupation by remaining undefined, limitless and full of potential.

 The video is staged in two sites—the deserts of southern Utah and a black box theater—both evoking the vast infinitude and unfixed qualities of the “void.”
 In the theater, a large pile of garbage sits at the center of all activities.
 Each scene is constructed from materials and props found in the waste pile, then staged, used and returned to the pile.
 As performers build and unbuilt their world they recite a script culled from multiple textual sources.
 With each recitation performers engage with props in subtle and humorous ways that re-contextualize the speech they deliver.